Kim (novel)

 Kim is a picaresque novel by English author Rudyard Kipling.
 It was first published serially in McClure's Magazine from December 1900 to October 1901 as well as in Cassell's Magazine from January to November 1901, and first published in book form by Macmillan & Co.
 Ltd in October 1901.
 The novel is notable for its detailed portrait of the people, culture, and varied religions of India: "The book presents a vivid picture of India, its teeming populations, religions, and superstitions, and the life of the bazaars and the road."
 The story unfolds against the backdrop of the Great Game, the political conflict between Russia and Britain in Central Asia.
-The novel popularized the phrase and idea of the Great Game.
+The novel popularised the phrase and idea of the Great Game.

 Synopsis

 The story is set after the Second Anglo-Afghan War (which ended in 1881), and before the Third (1919), probably in the period of 1893 to 1898.

 Kim (Kimball O'Hara) is the orphaned son of an Irish soldier (Kimball O'Hara Sr., a former colour sergeant) and an Irish mother.
 Living a vagabond existence in India under British rule in the late 19th century, Kim lives by begging and running small errands on the streets of Lahore.
 He occasionally works for Mahbub Ali, a Pashtun horse trader who is one of the native operatives of the British secret service.
 Kim is so tanned and immersed in the local culture that few realise he is white.

 Kim befriends an aged Tibetan lama on a quest to free himself from the Wheel of Things by finding the legendary "River of the Arrow".
 Kim becomes his chela (disciple) and accompanies him on his journey, initially walking along the Grand Trunk Road.
 On the way, Kim learns about the Great Game and is recruited by Mahbub Ali to carry a message to the head of the British Secret Service in Umballa.

 Kim encounters and recognises his father's regiment on the march.
 Curious, he sneaks in when the soldiers camp for the night.
 He is caught and mistaken for a thief, but the regimental chaplain identifies Kim by his Masonic certificate, which is sewn into an amulet that he wears around his neck.
 Upon learning of Kim's connection to the regiment, the lama insists that the boy comply with the chaplain's plan to send him to an English school in Lucknow.
 The lama, a former abbot, pays for Kim's education.